SiaJAT/SiaJAT.github.io/_posts/2021-10-17-Recollection.md

 ***

-I had a little dream
+I had a little dream:
-To hold you in my arms
+To hold you in my arms,
 And make you laugh—
-To give you the best
+To give you the best.
-But your smile was always tenuous
+But your smile was always tenuous,
-Like the tired hope in my chest
+Like the tired hope in my chest,
-That wanted for more
+That wanted for more,
-(You always wanted less)
+(You always wanted less).

 Bated breath,
 And tearful embrace.